oemof/oemof-solph/doc/meta_description.rst

 The *solph* module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The solph module of oemof allows to create and solve linear optimization
+The solph module of oemof allows to create and solve linear (and mixed-integer)
-problems.
-The optimization problem is build based on a energy system defined via
+ optimization problems.
+The optimization problem is build based on a energy
-oemof-entities.
+system defined via oemof-entities.
 These entities are instances of
 oemof base classes (e. g. buses or components).
 For the definition of variables,
 constraints and an objective function as well as for communication with solvers
 etc. the python packages `Pyomo <http://www.pyomo.org/>`_ is used.

 Structure of solph
 ------------------------------------------
 At its core solph has a class called *OptimizationModel()* which is a child of
 the pyomo class *ConcreteModel()*.
 This class contains different methods.
 An important type of methods are so called *assembler* methods.
 These methods
-correspond exactly to one oemof-class.
-For example the *transfomer.Simple()*
+correspond exactly to one oemof-base-class.
+For example the
-class of oemof will have a associated method called
+*transfomer.Simple()* class of oemof will have a associated method called
 simple_transformer_assembler().
-This method exctracts information from oemof
+This method groups all necessary constraints
-objects and groups all necessary constraints to model a simple transformer.
+to model a simple transformer.
+The constraints expressions are defined in
+extra module (*linear_constraints.py*, *linear_mixed_integer_constraints.py*).
+All necessary constraints related with variables are defined in *variables.py*.

 Constructor
 ************